2020 Charlotte 49ers football team

 The 2020 Charlotte 49ers football team represented the University of North Carolina at Charlotte in the 2020 NCAA Division I FBS football season.
 The 49ers played their home games at Jerry Richardson Stadium in Charlotte, North Carolina, and competed in the East Division of Conference USA (C–USA).
 They were led by second-year head coach Will Healy.

-Previous season

-The 49ers finished the 2019 season 7–6, 5–3 in C-USA play to finish in fourth place in the East Division, earning an invite to the program's first bowl game.
-The 49ers lost 9–31 in the 2019 Makers Wanted Bahamas Bowl to the Buffalo Bulls.

 Coaching staff

 On December 29, Offensive coordinator Alex Atkins officially left the program to become Offensive line coach at Florida State.
 On January 22, Quarterbacks coach Mark Carney was promoted to replace Atkins as Offensive coordinator, retaining Quarterbacks responsibilities as well.
 On February 10 two coaches were added to the 49ers staff to replace outgoing Linebackers coach and Special teams coordinator Max Thurmond.
 Richmond Defensive coordinator Adam Braithwaite joined the staff to coach Linebackers, and former ODU Running backs and Special teams coordinator Charles Bankins joined to oversee Special Teams.
-On February 17 Texas A&M alum and Offensive analyst Lee Grimes joined the staff to coach the Offensive line.
+On February 17, Texas A&M alum and Offensive analyst Lee Grimes joined the staff to coach the Offensive line.